 Web Apps vs. Native Apps

 You bound to have plenty of apps installed on your desktop computer.
 The only question here is whether the web apps are sufficient (or capable enough) to replace the desktop apps fully.
 The Chrome Web Store is filled with web apps replicating functionality previously performed by native applications.
-Artists can turn to CanvasDraw, deviantART muro, and Vector Paint, to name but a few.
-Amateur photographers can check out BeFunky Photo Editor, iPiccy Photo Editor, and PicMonkey.
-Video editors can use Magisto, Pixorial Video, and WeVideo, which all allow you to access video files directly from Google Drive.
+Artists can turn to Vector Paint.
+Amateur photographers can check out BeFunky Photo Editorand iPiccy Photo Editor.
+Video editors can use WeVideo, which all allow you to access video files directly from Google Drive.

 Web apps in general are not as snappy and responsive as native apps.
 On the other hand, web apps rely on servers with more computing power than the average computer.
 Thus you can use web apps to perform tasks that your computer may not be powerful enough to do on its own.
 Servers may be able to cut and render video files faster than the weak hardware that comes with most Chromebooks.